LartTyler/gbemu-react/README.md

 # Current Issues / Items In Progress
 - `RST` instructions are not yet implemented.
 Unit tests have those instructions flagged as ignored, but they need to be implemented.
+- Only basic cartridge support has been added.
+No MBCs are currently supported, but will be added in the future.

 # Notes
 ## Memory (Notes)